-Interest rates for savings accounts and certificates of deposit track the London Interbank Offer Rate.
-That's the interest rate banks charge each other for short-term loans.
-Banks pay you a little less than Libor so they can make a profit.
-Savings accounts follow the one-month Libor rate, while CDs follow longer-term rates.
-Libor is usually a few tenths of a point above the fed funds rate.
+The Libor rate rarely diverges from the fed funds rate.
+Banks may pay you a little less than Libor so they can make a profit.
+Savings accounts may follow the one-month Libor rate, while CDs may follow longer-term rates.
+Libor is expected to be phased out sometime after 2021.

 Credit Card Rates

 Banks base credit card rates on the prime rate, which is what they charge their best customers for short-term loans, typically 3 percentage points higher than the fed funds rate.

 The average credit card APR has hovered around 20% for the past two years, depending on your credit score and the type of card.
 It's always a good idea to pay off any outstanding credit card balances due to the high rates.

 Home Equity Lines of Credit and Adjustable Rate Loans